freesewing/freesewing/markdown/org/docs/patterns/hi/needs/en.md

 - Small piece of fabric for eyes
 - Suitable, unraveling, fabric for the teeth
 - Stuffing
-- Topstiching (thick) thread for gills
+- Topstiching thread (thick thread) for gills

 <Note>